DougRogers/Tinta/README.md

-# Tinta
+# Tinta Prerelease
 Tinta is an image and video organization tool insipred by Picasa.
 It will scan all your hard drives for images and videos and let you scroll though them all in a single window.

-Tinta is in beta release at version 9.31.
+Tinta is in pre-release at version 9.31.
 This is the first public release.
-While I have tested Tinta, there may be issues and/or crashes.
+While Tinta has been tested on a small scall, there may be issues and/or crashes when more people use it with different configuations than we have access to.
 Our first priority is to resolve issues.

 You can create albums, search the filename, import images and videos from portable devices (phones/tablets), tag files and much more.